kubeflow/pipelines/components/google-cloud/README.md

     ```python
     AutoMLImageTrainingJobRunOp(...)
-        """Runs the AutoML Image training job and returns a model."""
+        """Runs an AutoML Image training job and returns a model."""

     AutoMLTabularTrainingJobRunOp(...)
         """Runs an AutoML Tabular training job and returns a model."""